The Best Wood Chippers Tested in 2023

 Shredding Chute

 Many chippers include two different chutes for feeding material into the machine: a long, narrow branch chute for thick branches; and a wide shredding chute, also known as a hopper.
 Shaped like a broad funnel, the shredding chute compresses bundles of thin pliable twigs and branches so that they can contact the blades more efficiently.
 This separate chute shreds less rigid material, such as weeds, leaves, grass, and other soft plant waste, so it can come in handy for common yard work.
-It may be considered best residential wood chipper by some.

 While a leaf shredder would tackle this job, a wood chipper with a built-in shredding chute gets the same results in a more cost-effective and space-saving way.
 However, a wood chipper/leaf shredder combo will cost more than a model without the shredder.
+But this combo may be considered the best residential wood chipper option.

 Reduction Ratio

 The reduction ratio of a wood chipper indicates how small the material will be after it has passed through the wood chipper.
-For example, if a wood chipper has a reduction ratio of 8:1, it will reduce the material down into an eighth of its original size.
+For example, if a wood chipper has a reduction ratio of 8:1, it will reduce the material down to an eighth of its original size.
 Another way to think of it is that it can reduce eight bags of yard waste to fit into one bag.
 The reduction ratio of most wood chippers typically ranges from 8:1 to 20:1.

 Chippers need more power and energy to cut materials into smaller pieces.
 As the engine size increases, so does the price of the chipper.
 If users don’t need to cut material into tiny pieces, they can save money by choosing a chipper with a lower reduction ratio.